brain-fuel/home-dsa/01-list-set-map-yaml.md

 Have you ever thought something like this?

-> “I’m trying to get ready but I keep forgetting something.”
+> "I'm trying to get ready but I keep forgetting something."

-> “What did Mom *mean* by ‘everything’?”
+> "What did Mom *mean* by 'everything'?"

-Here’s a real-life way to *see* and *improve* the morning routine:
+Here's a real-life way to *see* and *improve* the morning routine:

 ```yaml
 Morning Things: